Hickman, Nebraska

 Hickman is a city in Lancaster County, Nebraska, United States.
 It is part of the Lincoln, Nebraska Metropolitan Statistical Area.
-The population was 1,657 at the 2010 census.
-Hickman was founded by Reverend C.H.
-Heckman and incorporated in 1885.
-There are several restaurants in Hickman, including Subway, East Meets West, Godfather´s, and The Mettle Grill.
-There is also a bar located downtown.
+The population was 2,607 at the 2020 census.

 History

-Prior to 1885, the city of Hickman was known as Heckman; named after founder Reverend C.H.
-Heckman.
+Hickman was founded by Reverend C. H. Heckman and incorporated in 1885.
+Prior to 1885, the city of Hickman was known as Heckman; named after founder Reverend C. H. Heckman.
 Prior to 1866, the land was open prairie.
 Reverend Heckman was an early settler purchasing land near the Salt Creek.
 Heckman was platted in 1872 by Reverend Heckman and Samuel Egger after a station was accepted on the route of the Atchison and Nebraska Railroad from Rulo, Nebraska to Lincoln, Nebraska.
 However, when Reverend Heckman and Samuel Egger submitted the plat for Heckman to Lancaster County for recording, Heckman was misspelled as Hickman.
 The city was incorporated as Hickman in 1885.